Should I Be Running Pool Pump in Winter?

 This heat is not prominent enough to prevent freezing forever, but it can delay the process and push it back a couple of weeks.

 This interaction creates friction and produces heat.
-However, this heat is insignificant and can only keep water in liquid form when temperatures are around 30 degrees Fahrenheit.
+However, this heat is insignificant and can only keep water liquid when temperatures are around 30 degrees Fahrenheit.
 If the temperature goes below this point, the heat produced by the movement of particles won’t do anything.

 How to protect pool pipes from freezing